Norhaven/Jolt/README.md

 ## Object Literals

-**This is intended for a subsequent release, but for now you can create objects in JSON and assign to range variables for further use.**
+**This is intended for a subsequent release, but for now you can create objects in JSON assigned to range variables for further use.**

 # Additional Operations